pyOpenSci/lessons/clean-modular-code/write-pseudocode.md

 +++

-The above pseudo code could be passed to a llm (with more details about how you want it to create the code).
+The above pseudocode could be passed to a llm (with more details about how you want it to create the code).

 You could also begin to translate it into Python code like this: